denoland/deno/Docs.md

 import { test, assertEqual } from "./package.ts";
 ```

-This design circumvents a plethora of package management software, centralized
+This design circumvents a plethora of complexity spawned by package management
-code repositories, and unnecessary file formates.
+software, centralized code repositories, and superfluous file formates.

 ## Useful command line flags